osen/stent/README.txt

 How It Works
 ------------
-By borrowing the idea of a std::weak_ptr in C++ (or more closely wxWeakRef from wxWidgets), C can also work in a more deterministic manner without impacting the design of a program code too much.
+By borrowing concepts from std::weak_ptr in C++ (or more closely wxWeakRef from wxWidgets), Memory errors in C can appear in a more deterministic manner without impacting the design of program code too much.

 Rather than using a raw pointer, the developer uses a pointer wrapper which is guaranteed to return NULL as soon as the original data being